slambrick/mos2-defects/README.md

 ## Scripts

 `sample1a_lattice_constant.ipynb` calculates the lattice constant of the pristine monolayer and produces plots to demonstrate the procedure.
-The data is plotted in figure S1 of the manuscript.
+The data is plotted in figure S1 of the supplementary information.

 `samples1a_3_figures.ipynb` creates two 2D plots of the reciprocal lattice for a high defect sample and a 'pristine' sample.
-These are plotted in both figure 1 (small) and 3 (full sized).
+These are plotted in figure 2 of the main text.

-`Defect_rate_comparison.ipynp` analyses the diffraction intensity of the samples with different defect density.
+`Defect_rate_comparison_samples_2-3-1a-4b.ipynb` analyses the diffraction intensity of the samples with different defect density.
 It results in plots of the diffraction intensity as a function of the defect rate at 2 different samples.

-`substrate_comparison.ipynb` compares "z-scans" from the substrate, from bulk MoS2 and monolayer MoS2 on two different substrates (directly on SiO2 or on hBN-on-SiO2).

-`plot_fits.ipynb` plots the fits to the lattice gas model used to generate  figures S3, S4 and 4.
+`plot_fits.ipynb` plots the fits to the lattice gas model used to generate figures S2, S3 of the supplementary information and figure 3 of the main text.

 ## Additional uses of data